Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Framework

-which is free of the IR divergences~\cite{graviballlong} affecting the direct partial-wave projection of the Born term $F^{(J)}(s)$ and, instead, carries a dependence on the IR scale $\mathfrak{L}$.
+Notice that $V^{(J)}(s)$ is free of the IR divergences~\cite{graviballlong} affecting the direct partial-wave projection of the Born term $F^{(J)}(s)$ and, instead, carries a dependence on the IR scale $\mathfrak{L}$.
 A change of this cutoff produces just a rescaling of the $S^{(J)}$-matrix, $S^{(J)}_{\mathfrak{L}^\prime}=S^{(J)} (\mathfrak{L}/\mathfrak{L}^\prime)^{2i G s}$.
-Thus, although the dependence on $\mathfrak{L}$ is physically spurious, it shows up in a truncated perturbative expansion of $S^{(J)}$.
-On dimensional grounds one expects $\mathfrak{L}\propto \sqrt{s}$ because at ${\cal O}(G\,s)$ this is the only magnitude with dimension of momentum that is available to the Feynman diagrams giving rise to the Born term~\cite{Weinberg:1965nx}.
+Therefore, although the dependence on $\mathfrak{L}$ is physically spurious, it shows up in a truncated perturbative expansion of $S^{(J)}$.
+On dimensional grounds it is clear that $\mathfrak{L}\propto \sqrt{s}$, because at ${\cal O}(G)$ this is the only magnitude with dimension of momentum that is available to the Feynman diagrams giving rise to the Born term~\cite{Weinberg:1965nx}.
 Therefore, we define

-where $a$ is expected to be larger than 1, so that $\mathfrak{L}$ is appreciably smaller than $\sqrt{s}$.
-In particular, for the $J=0$ PWA one has
+where $a$ is expected to be larger than 1, so that $\mathfrak{L}$ is appreciably smaller than $\sqrt{s}$ that fixes the external energy.
+In particular, for the central $J=0$ PWA in our study one has

-The Eq.~\eqref{200121.20} can also be obtained regulating the IR divergences in dimensional regularization.
-This requires introducing two scales: $\mu_h$ related to the arbitrariness introduced when adding hard-graviton modes in the basic one-loop integral appearing in the exponent of $S_c$~\cite{Weinberg:1965nx,graviballlong}; and $\mu_f$, appearing in the regularization of the forward singularity in the partial-wave projection of the Born terms, c.f.
-Eq.~\eqref{200121.2}, and using $G_d=G\, ({\mu_f^2})^{\frac{d}{2}-2}$, where $G_d$ is the gravitational constant in $d$ dimensions.
-The relation is that $\log a=\log \mu_h/\mu_f$ \cite{graviballlong}, so that the ambiguity of $\log a$ can be understood as a choice of regularization scheme.